joshpxyne/cs230/Simple-NNs-and-older-versions/old CNN (tensorflow)/README.md

 After 12 epochs our augmented 35 class dataset (2000 instances of each class), evaluation accuracy was around ~96%.
 Predictions were generally good, but some weren't.
 Likely needs a better dataset.

-(From Josh in the future: it definitely needed a better dataset!
+(From me in the future: it definitely needed a better dataset!
 You overfit your training set as well.)

-Josh Payne